plmercereau/patient-chat-hybrid-webrtc/README.md

 ### Prerequisites

-For Web developement, you will need Node to be installed.
+You need Node to be installed.

 For Android developement, you will need the Android SDK, the Android NDK, etc.